weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 labs::CryptoProofs::CryptoProofsAnswers> :s prover=yices
 ```

 Or use all the installed solvers in a first-to-the-post race.
-(Careful!
-May be too much for your system.)
+*Caution!
+May exhaust system resources.*

 ```bash
 labs::CryptoProofs::CryptoProofsAnswers> :s prover=any